matijakolaric-com/django-music-publisher/README.rst

 licence for this service is available upon request.
 Please start `here <https://matijakolaric.com/development/cwr-toolset/#demo-and-tool-preview>`_.

-It covers just a single use-case:
+This app covers just a single use-case:
 **one original publisher**, publishing **original musical works**.
 (Original work is one that is not a modification of existing work.)
 Situations with multiple writers are covered, but other publishers are ignored.
-This still results in correct CWR files.
+This still results in correct CWR files and enough data to acquire ISWC.

 If you want to use it for exactly this purpose, just follow the standalone deployment instructions below.